 - Diuretics and other drugs, especially acid blockers (proton pump inhibitors).

-Blood Tests Fail to Detect Magnesium Deficiency
+Blood Tests Fail to Detect Symptoms of Low Magnesium

 If you think you may be suffering from low magnesium levels and want verification from a lab test, don’t depend on a blood test to give you reliable answers.